prembly/prembly_vanillajs/README.md

-# Prembly Identitypass JavaScript SDK
+# Prembly_vanillajs Identitypass SDK

-The Prembly Identitypass SDK is a library that allows you to easily integrate verification services into your nodeJS app.
+The Prembly Identitypass SDK is a library that allows you to easily integrate verification services into your app.
 The SDK is based on the Prembly Identitypass API, which provides a range of verification services, including data verification, identity verification, document verification, biometric verification, radar verification and other verification services.

 ## Features